This website is intended for US Healthcare Professionals.

 Infusion-Related Reactions

-Infusion-related reactions, including drug eruption, pyrexia, rash, erythema, and hyperhidrosis, were reported with Gamifant treatment in 27% of patients.
+Infusion-related reactions in patients with primary HLH, including drug eruption, pyrexia, rash, erythema, and hyperhidrosis, were reported with Gamifant treatment in 27% of patients.
 In one-third of these patients, the infusion-related reaction occurred during the first infusion.

 Adverse Reactions

-In the pivotal trial, the most commonly reported adverse reactions (≥10%) for Gamifant included infection (56%), hypertension (41%), infusion-related reactions (27%), pyrexia (24%), hypokalemia (15%), constipation (15%), rash (12%), abdominal pain (12%), CMV infection (12%), diarrhea (12%), lymphocytosis (12%), cough (12%), irritability (12%), tachycardia (12%), and tachypnea (12%).
+The most common adverse reactions were (≥10%) for Gamifant included infection (56%), hypertension (41%), infusion-related reactions (27%), pyrexia (24%), hypokalemia (15%), constipation (15%), rash (12%), abdominal pain (12%), CMV infection (12%), diarrhea (12%), lymphocytosis (12%), cough (12%), irritability (12%), tachycardia (12%), and tachypnea (12%).

 References

-4. Jordan MB, Allen CE, Weitzman S, Filipovich AH, McClain KL.
+2. Jordan MB, Allen CE, Weitzman S, Filipovich AH, McClain KL.
 How I treat hemophagocytic lymphohistiocytosis.
 Blood.
-2011;118(15):4041-4052. doi: https://doi.org/10.1182/blood-2011-03-278127.
+2011;118(15):4041-4052. doi:10.1182/blood-2011-03-278127

-TAILOR Gamifant® (emapalumab-lzsg) TREATMENT TO YOUR PATIENT’S NEEDS
+TAILOR Gamifant TREATMENT TO YOUR PATIENT’S NEEDS

 Gamifant offers flexibility of dosing1

-After the patient’s clinical condition is stabilized, decrease the dose to the previous level to maintain clinical response until HSCT.
+Gamifant can be incrementally titrated upward or downward according to the clinician's assessment of patient response.
+After the patient’s clinical condition is stabilized, decrease the dose to the previous level to maintain clinical response until HSCT.1

-From a 1 mg/kg starting dose, Gamifant can be titrated to 3 mg/kg on or after day 3, 6 mg/kg on or after day 6, and a maximum dose of 10 mg/kg on or after day 9.
+From a 1 mg/kg starting dose, Gamifant can be titrated to 3 mg/kg on or after day 3, 6 mg/kg on or after day 6, and a maximum dose of 10 mg/kg on or after day 9

 Response criteria for dose increase1